How to Buy Bitcoin - Where to Purchase BTC?

-A short-term investment strategy in Bitcoin involves buying the digital currency when it has a dip in price and attempting to anticipate when it will increase in value.
+A short-term investment strategy in BTC involves buying the digital currency when it has a dip in price and attempting to anticipate when it will increase in value.
 While a longer-term investment would involve buying and holding the currency, in anticipation of market fundamentals related to the coin being realised over a period of time.

-Buying and selling of Bitcoin based on short-term fluctuations can deliver a quick profit but is also riskier.
+Buying and selling based on short-term fluctuations can deliver a quick profit but is also riskier.
 While a longer-term strategy requires an understanding of the markets and poses challenges in terms of timing and exit.
 However, the long-term strategy has the advantage of holding the digital currency as a physical medium, much as many people hold gold sovereigns and other gold-based products.